Pranith1Kumar/AWS-for-beginners/small changes README.md

 Click on Review policy.
 Give the policy a name (e.g., EC2StartStopPolicy) and click Create policy.

-Step 5: Create IAM Group and Add User
+Step 5: Create IAM Group and add an User
 1. In the left sidebar, click on Groups.
 2. Click the Create New Group button.
 3. In the Group name field, enter Core Services.